themadhacker01/compound-finance-borrow/README.md

 2. Run `npm init` inside `Test` to ensure that all NodeJS dependencies mentioned are installed

-3. Go to `Test/server/server.js` and modify the `proj_dir` variable to hold the path of the repository in your system
+3. Go to `Test/server/server.js` and modify the `proj_dir` variable to hold the path of the `Test` repository in your system

 4. Open a terminal inside `Test` directory.
 Run `npm run dev` to verify that there are no build errors and start the NodeJS server